W33dIndeed/VulnGen/README.md

 Only tested on Windows 10 and 11, 64-bit

+## Features
+- Super lightweight and portable
+- Choose your own services to play with
+- Randomization feature (You won't know which port and services are there)
+- Flag submission

 ## Requirements
 - Python 3
 - Vagrant
 - Oracle VM Virtualbox
+- Internet connection when running

 ## Installation
 ### Python 3